Pekin, Illinois: Marigold Festival

-Pekin Public Library
+Library

 In the beginning, Pekin's library was organized by the Ladies Library Association.
-The purpose of this library was “not only to collect and establish a library of select and useful works, but also to promote a literary taste by encouraging lectures, holding discussions, etc.” Both the membership and collection outgrew their space, and it relocated twice; to the city firehouse in 1889 and the Steinmetz Building in 1899.
-Due to the increase in membership, the Association’s board decided to inquire about the library becoming a free city library.
+The purpose of this library was "not only to collect and establish a library of select and useful works, but also to promote a literary taste by encouraging lectures, holding discussions, etc." Both the membership and collection outgrew their space, and it relocated twice; to the city firehouse in 1889 and the Steinmetz Building in 1899.
+Due to the increase in membership, the Association's board decided to inquire about the library becoming a free city library.
 In 1896, the city council agreed to make the library free and appointed a nine-member board of trustees.

 In 1900, board member Mary Gaither wrote to Andrew Carnegie, a philanthropist who was funding libraries for communities all over the country.
 With donated land from George Herget and $15,000 from Carnegie, a new library was finally built in 1902.
 However, continued growth of the collection and increased usage resulted in the need to expand the library, and the Carnegie library was demolished in 1974.
 A larger building was constructed in September 1974 and was the original home of the Dirksen Congressional Center (which later separated from the library and built its own facility in 2002).

-In 1973, President Richard Nixon traveled to Pekin at the request of Senator Dirksen’s widow to dedicate the cornerstone of the new library.
+In 1973, President Richard Nixon traveled to Pekin at the request of Senator Dirksen's widow to dedicate the cornerstone of the new library.

-In 1995, the Illinois State Library nominated Pekin Public Library for the American Library Association’s Bessie Boehm Moore Award for their networking opportunities, intergenerational programs that engaged all groups of the community, and services for the elderly.
+In 1995, the Illinois State Library nominated Pekin Public Library for the American Library Association's Bessie Boehm Moore Award for their networking opportunities, intergenerational programs that engaged all groups of the community, and services for the elderly.

+Parks and recreation

+The Pekin Park District is the second largest in the region (Peoria is the first) with 2,277 acre in 13 parks.
+It is the fifth largest parks district in the state.
+It is perhaps best known for Mineral Springs Park and its iconic restored pavilion.
+The 220 acre park has a lagoon for fishing and paddle boats, sports fields, skating rink, skateboard park, Dragonland Water Park, miniature golf, and a dog park.

+McNaughton Park has hiking trails, a disc golf course, and horse trails.
+Riverfront Park has a viewing platform along the Illinois River.

+Pekin has two golf courses, Parkview and Lick Creek, as well as a country club.

+There is a 4.3 mi bike trail.